 Why?
-There is no set action which will greatly reduce your B2B lead generation rates.
+There is no set action that will greatly reduce your B2B lead generation rates.
 By keeping only one CTA, you remove all unnecessary distractions from the page.

 Because landing pages have a dedicated action tied to them, they tend to have much higher conversion rates than the standard website pages.
 This is because once a user lands on your landing page, they should only have two options; convert or leave.

 Take a look at this page below.
-There’s no navigation links, no buttons leading to other pages.
+There are no navigation links, and no buttons leading to other pages.
 All of the buttons lead back to the form at the top of the page.

 As you can see, once a user lands on this page, they can only submit the form to get the demo or they can exit.

 You want your B2B landing pages to be specific and focused.
 It may seem like a good idea to offer multiple giveaways to capture many different audiences, but landing pages with too many promotions can be distracting.

 Let’s say you have a premier product that solves all of your customers’ problems.
 How can you prove to new potential customers that what you are saying is true?
 This is where social proof comes into play.